Focus: Communication & Gun Fighting

 Engineers and Recon Operators: Engineers and Recon Operators bring more specialized skills to the table, which can be leveraged by Heavy Infantry for broader team support.
 For example, Boris's sentry guns not only provide fire support but are also excellent for enemy detection.
 Recon's enemy identification abilities can be invaluable in team fights.
 However, players should be mindful that embracing these roles might reduce their overall versatility.
 As Heavy Infantry, ensuring readiness to adapt to a more supportive and strategic role is crucial for maximizing the effectiveness of these specialized operators.

 Class Equipment - Other

-Grenades/Explosives: High damage, throw and forget style equipment (like frags, claymores, and timed explosives) are excellent choices as they allow supportive damage against oppressing teams and allow defensive moves like denying a hallway push for a few seconds so you can escape your compromised location.
+Throwable Items and Grenades: High-damage, throw-and-forget style equipment (like frags, claymores, and timed explosives) are excellent choices as they allow supportive damage against oppressing teams and allow defensive moves like denying a hallway push for a few seconds so you can escape your compromised location.
 Disorientating style grenades can also be a highly effective support weapon as they are great at giving your Infantry an advantage in a team fight while also being a great defensive weapon to escape a flank.
-Revealing/radar-based devices are also an excellent item for Heavy Infantry as seeing where the opponents are located provides a massive advantage in gunfights and objectives but remember that going too supportive will compromise your ability to survive those on-on-one fights and being in the respawn pool is terrible support.
+Revealing/radar-based devices are also an excellent item for Heavy Infantry as seeing where the opponents are located provides a massive advantage in gunfights and objectives but remember that going too supportive will compromise your ability to survive those one-on-one fights and being in the respawn pool is terrible support.